Twitter Is Not Having This BBC Reporter's Sandwich-Making 'Hack'

-This week is British Sandwich Week, which to us, sounds like a magical time full of freshly baked bread, thinly sliced deli meats, all kinds of different cheeses, and depending on who your personal preferences, globs and globs of mayonnaise.
-That is indeed part of it, but this year, the week started off with a bit of internet controversy when a BBC business reporter named Dougal Shaw published a video that recorded his recent lunchtime “experiment.”
-His experiment involved making sandwiches at work everyday for lunch instead of going out to buy a pre-packaged sandwich everyday like usual.
-And, as you can probably guess, Twitter spotted an issue with this immediately.
+This week is National Sandwich Week, which to us sounds like a magical time full of freshly baked bread, thinly sliced meats, all kinds of different cheeses and, depending on your personal preferences, globs and globs of mayonnaise.
+That is indeed part of it, but this year, the week started off with a bit of internet controversy when a BBC business reporter named Dougal Shaw published a video that recorded his recent lunchtime “experiment”.
+His experiment involved making sandwiches at work for lunch instead of going out to buy a pre-packaged sandwich every day like usual.
+And as you can probably guess, Twitter spotted an issue with this immediately.

 Advertisement

 The video opens with the words “My Lunch Hack” laid over several photos of different sandwiches, so viewers might expect that they’re about to be blessed with some life-changing advice.
-But, as many took to their social media accounts to point out: the pay off never comes.
+But as many took to their social media accounts to point out: the payoff never comes.
 The narration starts and Dougal Shaw says, “The idea suddenly came to me when I went to buy my usual lunch on my work break.
-I could buy the same old sandwich or, instead… I realized all the ingredients are in the supermarket for me to construct my own one.”
+I could buy the same old sandwich or, instead… I realised all the ingredients are in the supermarket for me to construct my own one.”
 Now, his hack has people all over the the internet asking, "Have you been living under a rock?”

-As you can imagine, after this video was posted to BBC's website, Twitter had comments, questions, and concerns.
-Many begged for clarification on whether this puzzling segment was meant to be satire, while others wondered if there was a different culture of lunch packing in the U.K. Still others were straight up pissed this man thought he was being clever by suggesting we make our own sandwiches.
-Here are a few of our favorite reactions:
+As you can imagine, after this video was posted to the BBC website, Twitter had comments, questions and concerns.
+Many begged for clarification on whether this puzzling segment was meant to be satire, while others around the world wondered if there was a different culture of lunch packing here in the UK.
+Still others were straight-up pissed this man thought he was being clever by suggesting we make our own sandwiches.
+Here are a few of our favourite reactions:

 THIS IS NOT A HACK OR AN EXPERIMENT, THIS IS CALLED MAKING A SANDWICH.
 THIS IS A MAN LEARNING TO MAKE SANDWICHES. https://t.co/ECkf1vBJRz— Melinda Salisbury (@MESalisbury) May 16, 2017